The Carey Federation

 Homework will be posted on Dojo on Tuesday.
 This will be:

-• Reading five times a week with an initial from a parent in reading records.
+o Reading five times a week with an initial from a parent in reading records.
 Reading regularly to develop fluency, comprehension and stamina is essential to enable pupils to make progress across the curriculum, not just within reading.
 The five reads will be counted each week.
-So that we can support those pupils not reading regularly, they will have additional opportunities to read to an adult.
-This is not seen as a ‘punishment’ – it allows us to ensure all pupils make progress.
+So that we can support those pupils not reading regularly, they

-Children receive stars as a reward point.
+Children receive reward points.
 Rewards may link to our Carey Qualities, it may be for listening well, being independent, great work or home learning, it may be for a lovely smile….the possibilities are endless!
 Pupils receive a sticker but it is not just an individual reward.
 They also receive a point for their team (Bells or Owls) which get counted up as a whole school each week, and a counter in our ‘working together’ jar.
 When the jar is full the whole class receives a treat.

 In Key Stage 2 we no longer have ‘show and tell’ or a special bear….but we do have ‘Fluffy Friday’!!
 Where children can bring in one soft toy to join them in class for the day.